nediazla/LPIC-2/content/Charter-3.md

 Puede ver la información básica sobre los dispositivos USB conectados a su sistema Linux utilizando el comando `lsusb`.

 ```
+Command line options available for the lsusb command:

 -v, --verbose

 Tells _lsusb_ to be verbose and display detailed information about the devices shown.
 This includes configuration descriptors for the device's current speed.
 Class descriptors will be shown, when available, for USB device classes including hub, audio, HID, communications, and chipcard.